 Utility support offered through direct payments to providers.

-Kids Thrive Community Drive
+Kids Thrive Program

 Bed for Every Head

 Program launched to provide new bedding kits to children and families in need.
-Implementation is underway with foundational work completed.

 Submitted a successful nomination for a Governor’s Citation honoring a former Weston State Hospital employee who later became one of the facility’s first tour guides and played a key role in early preservation efforts.

-Advocating for respectful public access to institutional cemeteries and transparency surrounding the history of state hospitals—particularly in spaces where access has been limited or withheld.
+Advocating for respectful public access to institutional cemeteries and transparency surrounding the history of state hospitals, particularly in spaces where access has been limited or withheld.

 Actively guiding descendants of former patients through the difficult and often emotional process of obtaining records.
 We assist families in locating burial information, patient documentation, and historical context to help them better understand their loved ones’ time in institutional care.